Fort Phil Kearny

 Capt.
 Powell's report continued.
 "The hills were covered with Indians who merely acted as spectators, until they saw how fruitless were the efforts of their comrades near my corral when they also moved up, and determined to carry my position at all hazards and massacre my command, which they would undoubtedly have done but that Bvt.
 Lt.
 Col. Benjamin F. Smith was seen approaching with reinforcements from Fort Phil Kearny.
 They retired, leaving some of their dead and wounded near the corral, thus closing the fight about half past twelve o'clock.
 In my opinion there were not less than 60 Indians killed on the spot; and one hundred and twenty severely wounded."

-Captain Powell credited the fact that they escaped with such a small loss to the rapid firing breech-loading arms and the gallantry and coolness of his men.
+Captain Powell credited the fact that the army escaped with such a small loss to the rapid firing breech-loading arms and the gallantry and coolness of his men.
 He had lost three men, including the popular Lt.
 Jenness; and several civilians had been killed at wood cutting areas.
 Several men were badly wounded.

 Brevet Lt.
 Col. Benjamin Smith in his official report said, "On nearing the corral...and about a mile and a half from it, I discovered that a high hill near the road and overlooking the corral was occupied by a large party of Indians...5 or 6 hundred in sight.
 The grass was burning in every direction.
 The Indians appearing disposed to make a stand...before turning from the road, I fired a shot from the mountain howitzer as a signal to inform Major Powell's command that assistance was near; the shell fired in the direction of the Indians....seemed to disconcert them as a number turned and fled.
 Upon ascending to the crest of the hill all disappeared from it and ran across the creek."